A Comprehensive Summary of Modern Israel

 Israel Facts: Natural Resources

+Figure 4 shows known oil and gas fields in the Levant Basin – oil and gas fields in grey.
+[Image: US Energy Information Administration, Wikimedia Commons].
 It is often claimed that Israel has few natural resources.
-But in 2010 Israel discovered nearly 1000 billion cubic meters of natural gas – much off it offshore in the Eastern Mediterranean, Fig.4.
+But in 2010 Israel discovered nearly 1000 billion cubic meters of natural gas – much off it offshore in the Eastern Mediterranean Levant Basin.
 This is more than enough to feed Israel’s domestic demand, with surplus for export.
 In 2014 Israel’s proved reserves of natural gas (estimates with a high degree of confidence) were 10 trillion cubic feet (Tcf), and Israel’s proved reserves of oil were 11.5 million barrels, link.
 Israel also has one of the world’s largest deposits of shale oil with a potential of some 250 billion barrels in the Shfela basin.
 Recent drilling has found thick oil strata in the Southern Golan Heights north-east of the Sea of Galilee, link.

 Besides oil and gas, timber, potash, copper ore, phosphate rock, and magnesium bromide are also of commercial importance.
 In particular, the Dead Sea contains some 45,000 million tons of salts rich in minerals, making the Dead Sea the largest concentration of minerals in Israel.
 More …